-We're coming up on that time of year when the pressure to put pets on heartworm preventives kicks into high gear.
-In addition, the American Heartworm Society, heartworm drug manufacturers, and many veterinarians now recommend giving preventives 12 months a year, no matter where you live or your pet's individual risk of exposure.
+This is the time of year when the pressure to put pets on heartworm preventives kicks into overdrive.
+The American Heartworm Society, heartworm drug manufacturers and many conventional veterinarians recommend giving preventives 12 months a year, no matter where you live or your pet's individual risk of exposure.

-This isn't a wise or logical approach, in my opinion, since where you live is the most important consideration in assessing your pet's risk.
-I absolutely do not agree that every pet, everywhere, should be given a chemical insecticide once a month, year in and year out.
+This isn't a wise or logical approach, since where you live is the most important consideration in assessing your pet's risk.
+Not every pet should be given a chemical insecticide once a month, year in and year out.